threefoldfoundation/www_threefold_io/content/page/why/cta/cta.md

 link3: ""
 ---

-The Internet is controlled by large corporations.
+The Internet is not neutral anymore.

-This centralized approach is highly inefficient, extremely costly,
+It is owned by large corporations that build highly-inefficient, costly, and unsustainable data centers.

-and unsustainable.
-Our data isn't owned by us, and it isn't safe.
+Free applications and platforms collect our data and turn us into products.